jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ![*HP HP EVA4400 storage array*](images/Chapter-11/disk/278px-HP_EVA4400-1.jpg "HP storage array")[^144]

 ZFS, Btrfs, and LVM have the ability to remove disks from pools and volumes.
 The trouble is you can remove the disk logically--but how do you identify which physical disk it is?
 Luckily each disk has a serial number printed on the top of it.
 When working in these scenarios you should have all of these serial numbers written down as well as the location of where that disk is.
 You can find the serial number of the disk via the ```hdparm``` tool.
 This script would enumerate through all of the disks you have on a system and print the values out.
 Note the a, b, c, are a list of the device names.
 In this case there is hard drive ```/dev/sda``` through ```/dev/sdg```[^143] run the command on your system and see what comes out.
-Depending on what processor you have, older Intel CPUs (2nd Gen Core i), might not report the disk serial number correctly for a virtualized hard drive on Ubuntu 16.04 and 18.04, but reporting correctly on Virtualized Fedora 28 and 29.

 ```bash
   for i in a b c d e f g;